bionitio-team/bionitio/README.md

 One of the main goals of biotool is to provide a good place to start writing bioinformatics command line tools.
 To make that easy we've provided a shell script to help you start a new project.
 All you need to do is tell the script two things:

-1. The programming language you want to use (one of: bash, c, cpp, haskell, java, js, perl5, python, r, ruby, rust)
+1. The programming language you want to use (one of: c, clojure, cpp, haskell, java, js, perl5, python, r, ruby, rust)
 2. The name of your new project.

 You can run the script like so, using curl: